brian1917/vcodeMitigationExpire/README.md

 # Veracode Mitigation Expiring Utility

 ## Description
-Designed to run on a scheduled frequency to expire mitigations.
+Utility is designed to be run as on a regular cadence (e.g., weekly cron job) to expire mitigations.
 The types of mitigations, expiration references, and other settings are controlled in a JSON config file.

 ## Third-party Packages